sxinger/AKI_MultiView/README.md

-# AKI_MultiView
+# AKI MultiView Feature Selection Framework

-this repo tracks the development of multiview feature selection for AKI project
+this repo tracks the development of multiview feature selection algorithm for AKI project